-Following the discovery of the species at this site on 30 January by Abdeljebbar Qninba and a group of naturalists during a field trip coordinated by the Association Nature Initiative (A.N.I), several birders have visited the area to see this mega-rarity.
+Following the discovery of a Sudan Golden Sparrow (Passer luteus) at Bir Anzarane on 30 January by Abdeljebbar Qninba and colleagues, several birders have visited the area to see the mega-rarity.

 At least 31 Sudan Golden Sparrows (photos 2-5) were counted on 6 February by a group of Belgian birders who were also guided by M. L. Samlali.
 The Belgian birding team included Joachim Bertrands, Pieter-Jan D’Hondt, Robrecht Debbaut, Simon Vyncke and Sander Bruylants.